Robin-Hoodie/io.oreon.www/README.md

  ## Testing

  We use Jest for running our tests.
- We use `@babel/preset-typescript` in the babel config for Jest (`jest.babel.config.js`) in order to transpile the code.
+ We use `@babel/preset-typescript` in [the babel config for Jest](https://github.com/Robin-Hoodie/io.oreon.www/blob/master/config/jest/jest-preprocess.js) in order to transpile the code.
  You can run the tests by running the command `npm test`

 ## Linting